sparkflows/sparkflows-docs/docs/databricks/superset-databricks.rst

  Load some data to play with

  * ``superset load_examples``

  Create default roles and permissions

   * ``superset init``

+ To start a development web server on port 8088, use -p to bind to another port using Gunicorn

+ * ``gunicorn -b 0.0.0.0:8088 --limit-request-line 0 --limit-request-field_size 0 "superset.app:create_app()"``

 Connecting Superset with Databricks
 -----------------------------------